Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

-﻿## `UniDeepSeek` Usage Instructions
+﻿## `UniDeepSeek` User Manual

 ---

 ### Preface

 1. [You must learn some basic operations in `UniTask`.
 If you have used `Task` and are switching to `UniTask`, the transition should feel almost seamless.](https://github.com/Cysharp/UniTask)
-2. It is recommended that you use the `Odin` plugin, ***which will make parameters in the Unity Inspector more intuitive***.
+2. It is recommended that you use the `Odin` plugin. ***This will make parameters in the Unity Inspector more intuitive.***
 3. `UniDeepSeek` depends on the `UniTask` asynchronous library and the `Newtonsoft.Json` parsing library.
-Please ensure these two libraries are already added to your project.
+Please ensure these two libraries are added to your project.
 4. You need to add `TextMeshPro`.
-5. Use the highest possible `Unity` version, with a minimum requirement of supporting `C# 9.0`.
+5. Use the highest possible version of `Unity`, with a minimum requirement of supporting `C# 9.0`.
-6. Functional usage examples are available in the `Example` folder.
+6. Functional usage examples are provided in the Example folder.

 ---

 ### 1. Quick Start

-#### 1.1 Non-Streaming Request
+#### 1.1 Non-Streaming Requests

 I will quickly create a chat request using the streaming interface, which is useful when you only need to make a single request without engaging in multi-turn conversations.